mouseless/json-concepts/spec/08-references/05-injections.md

 }
 ```

-For this example process order of `behavior.concepts.json` is as follows;
+For this example, process order of `behavior.concepts.json` is as follows;

 1. Process `#include`s of `behavior.concepts.json`;
    1. Process `#include`s of `dto.concepts.json`